jorge2412/DataLake2/Big Data and Analytics/Azure HDInsight/Session 3 - Hands On/HDInsight Hadoop HOL.md

     Note that the output contains "[ERROR] 3," as there are three rows that contain this value.

-1. Execute the following commands to create a new "internal" table named "errorLogs:"
+1. Execute the following commands to create a new internal table named "errorLogs:"

     ```
     CREATE TABLE IF NOT EXISTS errorLogs (t1 string, t2 string, t3 string, t4 string, t5 string, t6 string, t7 string) STORED AS ORC;
     INSERT OVERWRITE TABLE errorLogs SELECT t1, t2, t3, t4, t5, t6, t7 FROM log4jLogs WHERE t4 = '[ERROR]';
     ```

     **CREATE TABLE IF NOT EXISTS** creates a table if it does not already exist.
 Because the EXTERNAL keyword is not specified, this is an internal table that is stored in the Hive data warehouse and is managed completely by Hive.
 Unlike dropping an external table, dropping an internal table deletes the underlying data as well. **STORED AS ORC** says to store the data in Optimized Row Columnar (ORC) format.
-This is a highly optimized and efficient format for storing Hive data. **INSERT OVERWRITE...SELECT** selects rows from the "log4jLogs" table that contain [ERROR], and then inserts them into the "errorLogs" table.
+This is a highly optimized and efficient format for storing Hive data. **INSERT OVERWRITE...SELECT** selects rows from the "log4jLogs" table that contain the string "[ERROR]," and then inserts them into the "errorLogs" table.

-1. The final step is to verify that only rows containing [ERROR] in column t4 were stored in the "errorLogs" table.
+1. The final step is to verify that only rows containing "[ERROR]" in column t4 were stored in the "errorLogs" table.
 To do that, use the following command to return all rows from "errorLogs:"

     ```
     SELECT * FROM errorLogs;